The author has a variety of interests across many subjects and writes about them here!

 The American writer Sherwood Anderson (1876-1941) fascinates me with the protagonist of his story “Hands.”
 Wing Biddlebaum or Adolph Myers is an uplifting character who implicitly questions the notions of morality in this story.
 Whatsoever, my topic of concern is the source of his character.
 Considering my view that Wing Biddlebaum is a reflection of Sherwood Anderson, that he either consciously or unconsciously designed, I will try to provide reasons for my perception in this research paper.

 Wing Biddlebaum was an inspiration for young people as he encouraged them to dream big.
 This characteristic is a reflection of Anderson in his past life.
 Anderson was an inspiration for his son.
-While his seventeen year old son, John, went away to complete his education, his father sent him letters of advice.
-In the first one of the two letters that Popova has collected in her article, Anderson told his son how arts as a subject could bring more satisfaction and at the same time how it could give a man an uncertain and a difficult life.
-Initially in “Hands”, Biddlebaum was a school master in Pennsylvania with the name Adolph Myers, who successfully inspired his students.
+While his seventeen-year-old son, John, went away to complete his education, his father sent him letters of advice.
+In the first one of the two letters that Popova has collected in her article, Anderson told his son how arts as a subject could bring more satisfaction and at the same time how it could give a man an uncertain and difficult life.
+Initially in “Hands”, Biddlebaum was a schoolmaster in Pennsylvania with the name Adolph Myers, who successfully inspired his students.
 The way in which Anderson inspired John, Adolph inspired the boys who were on their way to build a future just like him.
 He used to adore them in a fatherly manner and made them dream to have a brighter future.
-The way in which Adolph talked to the young boys, caressed through their hair and stroke their shoulders, helped them visualize the concept of life and its opportunities that Anderson did in the letters to his young son.
-For which, Anderson has used the term “dreams” in these parts of the story, so that the readers realize the efforts of Biddlebaum and the way in which he created a positive effect in the growth of the minds of his pupils through the understanding of reality.
+The way in which Adolph talked to the young boys, caressed their hair and stroked their shoulders, helped them visualize the concept of life and its opportunities that Anderson did in the letters to his young son.
+Anderson has used the term “dreams” in these parts of the story so that the readers realize the efforts of Biddlebaum and the way in which he created a positive effect on the growth of the minds of his pupils through the understanding of reality.

 Wing Biddlebaum was an example of a person with high morale.
 He was humble because he was never seen to be rude or proud about his qualities of good teaching or good berry picking.
-Therefore, this quality was highlighted by Anderson who valued humbleness over smartness as he said in one of his letters to his son that, “Try to remain humble.
+Therefore, this quality was highlighted by Anderson who valued humbleness over smartness as he said in one of his letters to his son, “Try to remain humble.
 Smartness kills everything.”
-Therefore, his own values and beliefs about an ideal man made Anderson carve the character sketch of Wing Biddlebaum in a way that represented innocence and modesty.
+Therefore, his own values and beliefs about an ideal man-made Anderson carve the character sketch of Wing Biddlebaum in a way that represented innocence and modesty.

 Moreover, Biddlebaum’s innocence had always kept him conserved within himself.
-For this reason, he had never showed aggression towards the people in Pennsylvania who had mistreated him after believing in lies that the half-witted boy had made up against him.
-Whereas, a man who gets beaten up and thrown away from his home town due to false accusations is bound to react to it.
-If not during the moment when he was getting assaulted but maybe afterwards in his life by expressing anger, annoyance or outrage in behavior; that Biddlebaum never did.
+For this reason, he had never shown aggression towards the people in Pennsylvania who had mistreated him after believing in lies that the half-witted boy had made up against him.
+Whereas, a man who gets beaten up and thrown away from his hometown due to false accusations is bound to react to it.
+If not during the moment when he was getting assaulted but maybe afterward in his life by expressing anger, annoyance or outrage in behavior; that Biddlebaum never did.
 This can either be articulated as quality or deficiency.
 It can be called quality because it is difficult for a person to hold on to patience after he has suffered maltreatment and thus it is very impressive of Wing Biddlebaum that he had never outburst his emotions even when the young people in Winesburg insulted him by saying, “Oh, you Wing Biddlebaum, comb your hair, it’s falling into your eyes” (55); given that Biddlebaum was rather bald.
-Similarly, it can be called deficiency because wise men are supposed to stand up against the wrong doers, which Biddlebaum did not do.
+Similarly, it can be called deficiency because wise men are supposed to stand up against the wrongdoers, which Biddlebaum did not do.
 Therefore, the formation of such a naïve character is hard to be called a coincidence.
-So, it can be guessed that Anderson was extremely fascinated about modest personality and at the same time enjoyed to perceive an influential personality to be patient, for example Biddlebaum; which might have been the result for his past experiences, conversations and contact with certain kinds of people in his life.
+So, it can be guessed that Anderson was extremely fascinated by modest personality and at the same time enjoyed perceiving an influential personality to be patient, for example, Biddlebaum; which might have been the result of his past experiences, conversations and contact with certain kinds of people in his life.

-However, in one way, Biddlebaum’s character contradict’s with that of Anderson’s.
-In one of Popova’s online articles, she included lines of Sherwood Anderson that William Faulkner had quoted, in which he said that, “[…], even if you can’t understand, believe.”
-This informs Anderson’s strong personality of faith and belief in oneself and himself.
-However, Wing Biddlebaum never expressed his belief in himself or anyone else, instead he remained afraid and nervous about himself and his hands as he believed that they were the reason for his struggle and pain.
+However, in one way, Biddlebaum’s character contradicts that of Anderson’s.
+In one of Popova’s online articles, she included lines of Sherwood Anderson that William Faulkner had quoted, in which he said, “[…], even if you can’t understand, believe.”
+This informs Anderson’s strong personality of faith and belief in himself.
+However, Wing Biddlebaum never expressed his belief in himself or anyone else; instead, he remained afraid and nervous about himself and his hands as he believed that they were the reason for his struggle and pain.
 Thus, he continued to focus on his new job of berry picking.